G. Guruswamy

 Guru Guruswamy is an American engineer working as principal scientist at Ames Research Center since 1988.

-He pioneered research in the area of computational aeroelasticity that involves Unsteady Aerodynamics, Finite Element Methods, Computational Fluid Dynamics, Parallel Computing and Problem-Solving Environment.
-His innovative research was utilized in the first commercial 3-D computational aeroelasticity software developed by a major aerospace industry.
+He pioneered research in the area of computational aeroelasticity that involves unsteady aerodynamics, finite element methods, computational fluid dynamics, parallel computing and problem-solving environments.
+His research was utilized in the first commercial 3-D computational aeroelasticity software developed by a major aerospace industry.
 The aeroelasticity legend Holt Ashley extensively referred to Guruswamy's research in his classical review paper.
-In 1988 he demonstrated the unique use of Transonic Small Perturbation based CFD for designing active controls to increase the safety of aircraft.
-It was followed by a break through development of Euler flow equations based Computational Aeroelasticy.
-It was cited by another Aeroelasticity legend John Dugundji of MIT as an important milestone in Aeroelasticity.
-A google search shows about 150 researchers took advantage Guruswamy's work based on the Euler equations for follow-up developments.
+In 1988 he demonstrated the unique use of transonic small perturbation based CFD for designing active controls to increase the safety of aircraft.
+It was followed by a breakthrough development of Euler flow equations-based computational aeroelasticity.
+It was cited by another aeroelasticity legend John Dugundji of MIT as an important milestone in Aeroelasticity.

 Personal

-As mentioned in the talk during symposium at IISc he was born in Bangalore and went to elementary school in a village Bidadi and middle school at SLN middle School in Bengaluru downtown.
-Completed his high school at National High School, Basavanagudi, under graduate in civil engineering with first rank from UVCE and Masters in Structural Engineering with high distinction at IISc.
-He was the first under graduate degree holder in his family.
-Later obtained his PhD at Purdue in Aeronautical Engineering with 100% GPA.
+Guruswamy was born in Bangalore, went to elementary school in a village Bidadi, and attended middle school at SLN Middle School in Bengaluru.
+Guruswamy completed his high school at National High School, Basavanagudi, and received an undergraduate degree in civil engineering with first rank from UVCE and Masters in Structural Engineering with high distinction at IISc.
+He was the first undergraduate degree holder in his family.
+Later, he obtained his PhD at Purdue in Aeronautical Engineering with 100% GPA.

 Book chapters

 Guruswamy authored a chapter on software in the popular text book on finite element analysis by Prof Henry T. Yang Chancellor of UC Santa Barbara.
-Self content computer source codes provide systematic learning tool for students.
+The self-contained source code provides a systematic learning tool for students.
 It is used as a text book at many universities including Stanford.
-A summary of his research for the last four decades is archived in the second edition of a monumental Handbook by McGraw Hill publisher.
-It is the second edition after 4 decades.
+A summary of his research for the last four decades is archived in the second edition of a Handbook by McGraw Hill.